The Crow (2024 film)

-The Crow is a 2024 gothic supernatural superhero film serving as a reboot and the fifth installment overall in The Crow film series, and is the second film, after the 1994 film, to adapt the 1989 comic book series by James O'Barr.
+The Crow is a 2024 gothic supernatural superhero film serving as a reboot and the fifth installment overall in The Crow film series based on the 1989 comic book series by James O'Barr.
 (Note: Several sources have identified the film as a "remake", but Skarsgård's interview with Esquire noted that "Skarsgård echoes the sentiment that the movie's marketing team has shared elsewhere: this is not a remake of the earlier film but instead a second adaptation of the graphic novel".)
 It was directed by Rupert Sanders from a screenplay by Zach Baylin and William Schneider.
-A co-production between France, the United States and the United Kingdom, the film stars Bill Skarsgård as Eric Draven / The Crow, a man who is resurrected to avenge the deaths of himself and his girlfriend, played by FKA Twigs.
+A co-production between France, the United States and the United Kingdom, the film stars Bill Skarsgård as Eric / The Crow, a man who is resurrected to avenge the deaths of himself and his girlfriend, played by FKA Twigs.

 The film entered development in December 2008, with Stephen Norrington stating that he would write and direct a "reinvention" of The Crow.
 It entered a complicated production process with various directors, screenwriters, and cast members attached at various points.
 Filmmakers Norrington, Juan Carlos Fresnadillo, F. Javier Gutiérrez, and Corin Hardy were initially signed to direct while Bradley Cooper, Luke Evans, Jack Huston, and Jason Momoa were all cast as Eric during various points in development.
 Skarsgård was announced as Eric in April 2022, along with Sanders as director.
 Filming began in July, occurring in Prague and Penzing near Munich.

 The Crow had its world premiere in New York City on August 20, 2024, and was released in France on August 21 by Metropolitan Filmexport, and in the United States and United Kingdom on August 23 by Lionsgate and Entertainment Film Distributors respectively.
 It received negative reviews from critics and was a box-office bomb, grossing $24.1 million worldwide against a production budget of $50 million.